CloudLabsAI-Azure/Cloud-Native-Application/labguide/Deploy theApplication-to-Azure-Kubernetes-Service.md

 1. Once the secret is created in Key vault, you will be creating the secret in AKS to create the connection between AKS and Key vault.

-1. Open a new windows command prompt and run the below command to create secret using kubectl.
+1. Open a new **Command Prompt** and run the below command to create secret using kubectl.
+Make sure to update your key vault secret in the below command which you created in the previous steps.

     ```sh
-    kubectl create secret generic mongodbconnection --from-literal=mongodbconnection=yourkeyvaultsecret]
+    kubectl create secret generic mongodbconnection --from-literal=mongodbconnection=[yourkeyvaultsecret]
     ```
     ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/kv6.png "Add a Namespace")

-1. Navigate back to browser and open AKS in azure portal, select **Configuration** from the left side menu and click on **Secrets** section.
+1. Navigate back to browser and open AKS in Azure portal, select **Configuration** from the left side menu and click on **Secrets** section.
 Under secrets you should be able to see the newly created secret.

      ![This is a screenshot of the Azure Portal for AKS showing adding a Namespace.](media/aksfinal.png "Add a Namespace")